JanCaha/qgis_los_tools/website/pages/tools/Points Creation/tool_points_in_direction.md

 # Create Points in Direction

-Create points set of points at given distance from points from input layer that span given angle offset from main direction layer.
+Create set of points at given distance from points from input layer that span given angle offset from main direction layer.

 The default value produces range of values [-20;20] by one angle from azimuth of point in main direction layer.